For Zip Code ? Change

 Q How frequently is my republicbank.com information updated?

-A Transactions are displayed within Internet Banking in real-time, which means that most transactions are reflected immediately on your account.
+A Transactions are displayed within Online Banking in real-time, which means that most transactions are reflected immediately on your account.
 Teller, ATM, and Debit Card point-of-sale transactions are visible on your account as soon as they are received by the bank.
-Whether you access Internet Banking, Account Access Line, or contact us directly, you will have real-time access to your account information.
+Whether you access Online Banking, Account Access Line, or contact us directly, you will have real-time access to your account information.

 Q I've forgotten my password (or I've been locked out of the system).
 What do I do?

-A You have several options if you have forgotten your password or have been locked out of your Internet Banking:
+A You have several options if you have forgotten your password or have been locked out of your Online Banking: